-Proposal Deadline: Friday, November 17th, 2017
+Proposal Deadline: Friday, November 16th, 2018 at 5pm

-We are open to proposals on any school health topic but are particularly interested in the following:
+We are open to workshop proposals on any school health topic but are particularly interested in the following:

 Workshops on improving academic achievement of students through school-based health initiatives, programs, and services to address absenteeism, school climate, classroom behavior, and performance.
 Topics can include: school and school-based health partnerships to improve academic achievement, school climate models, innovative practices, and/or data collection and sharing.